 Psychology is the scientific study of the mind and how it dictates and influences our behaviour, from communication and memory to thought and emotion.

-It’s about understanding what makes people tick and how this understanding can help us address many of the problems and issues in society today.
+Psychology is about understanding what makes people tick and how this understanding can help us address many of the problems and issues in society today.

 As a science psychology functions as both a thriving academic discipline and a vital professional practice, one dedicated to the study of human behaviour – and the thoughts, feelings, and motivations behind it – through observation, measurement, and testing, in order to form conclusions that are based on sound scientific methodology.